notepad-plus-plus/npp-usermanual/content/docs/searching.md

 Note: Unfortunately, the Mark All submenu name can cause some confusion between an identically-named action button in the Mark tab of the Find family dialog.
 The two types of "marking" are different but do share some features.
 For example, the Copy Styled Text submenu commands will allow you to copy text that has been styled with number 1 through 5 styling OR text that has been marked using the Mark tab of Find.

-You can also cause all occurrences of the word at the caret to get dynamically highlighted if you enable Smart Highlighting; the mark style then is Settings -&gt; Style Configurator -&gt; Global Styles , Smart Highlighting.
+You can also cause all occurrences of the word at the caret to get dynamically highlighted if you activate Smart Highlighting; the mark style then is Settings -&gt; Style Configurator -&gt; Global Styles , Smart Highlighting.
 You may choose there whether the matching should be sensitive to case.

-You enable smart highlighting through Settings -&gt; Preferences -&gt; MISC -&gt; Smart highlighting, Enable smart highlighting.
+You activate smart highlighting through **Settings > Preferences > MISC > Smart highlighting, Enable smart highlighting**.
 By default, the highlighting is case insensitive, which may be a problem sometimes.
-Then just toggle Settings -&gt; Preferences -&gt; MISC -&gt; Highlighting is case sensitive on.
+Then just toggle **Settings &gt; Preferences &gt; MISC &gt; Highlighting is case sensitive** on.
 (See also [Style Configurator](../preferences/#style-configurator) and [Preferences](../preferences/#preferences).)

 ## Finding characters in a specific range